 Upright barbell rows (3 x 12 reps) / side raises (3 x 12 reps) *

-* You should switch exercises the second week.
+* You should switch exercises every other week.